-- Subcutaneous hemorrhage or seroma (blood or fluid colletion under the skin, including the skin over the skull).
+- Subcutaneous hemorrhage or seroma (blood or fluid collection under the skin, including the skin over the skull).

 - Stroke resulting in temporary or permanent problems

-- Swelling or bruising of the muscles or skin in the area of the lead or of the IPG implant
+- Swelling or bruising of the muscles or skin in the area of the lead or of the Stimulator implant

 - Confusion or problems with attention, thinking, or memory